Privacy Policy

 - Commercial law (Section 257 HGB): 6 years

-(e.g. commercial letters, accounting documents)
+(e.g. business correspondence, accounting documents)

 - Tax law (Section 147 AO): 10 years